-There are several signs that can alert you to a frozen pipe.
-If you find a water line covered in frost or any lumps within the pipe, that is a pretty clear indication that your water pipe is frozen.
-While it may seem straightforward to know if your water lines are frozen, just know that not all plumbing pipes are in sight.
-If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indication that your pipes may be frozen.
+If you see a water line covered in frost or any swelling within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it may seem pretty straightforward to know if your water lines are frozen, keep in mind not all plumbing pipes are visible.
+If you turn on the sink and the water isn’t flowing, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also an indication that your pipes could be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and call your insurance agent – some homeowners insurance policies cover burst pipes that cause water damage.
+Like we said before, first things first – turn off your home’s water supply.
+Then, call a licensed plumber right away.
+As you wait on the plumber to come, start mopping up the water with a mop, rags, sponges – whatever you have – to soak up as much water as you can before it causes damage.
+If the damage is critical, go ahead and contact your insurance agent – the majority of homeowners insurance covers burst pipes that result in water damage.

 Don’t wait until something terrible happens to find out how to turn off your water supply.
 Take a couple minutes now to learn right where your water supply valve is located and how to correctly shut off the water to your home.
 A little preparation now will save you valuable time during a plumbing emergency.